 Mums themselves were potty trained early

-Wowbabies' experience of being potty-trained early herself by her own mum seems to be quite common among our forum mums that were doing it early too, but, if you're thinking it all seems a bit soon - don't worry, you're not alone.
+Sians' experience of being potty-trained early herself by her own mum seems might not seem that unusual, but, if you're thinking it all seems a bit soon - don't worry, you're not alone.

 can-you-potty-train-an-8-month-old-baby_186653

 Although it's not become the norm to potty train so young, there are certainly a few mums trying it out.
-Still, other parents remain sceptical about the process: "At this age it is not true potty training," said Maxnjacksmummy, "but all about 'timing' training and it is fluke if you catch them at the right moment or not."
+Still, other parents remain sceptical about the process: "At this age it is not true potty training," said community member Charlotte M "but all about 'timing' training and it is fluke if you catch them at the right moment or not."

 What the experts say